-177 Beacon was built ca. 1871 as the home of wool merchant Henry Clay Weston and his wife, Evelyn (Owen) Weston.
-They previously had lived at 73 Marlborough.
-They also maintained a home, The Uplands, in Beverly Farms.
+177 Beacon was designed by Peabody and Stearns and built ca. 1871 as the home of wool merchant Henry Clay Weston and his wife, Evelyn (Owen) Weston.

 Henry Weston purchased the land for 177 Beacon on December 9, 1870, from merchant, cotton manufacturer, and real estate developer Charles William Freeland.
 It was part of two parcels originally purchased from the Commonwealth of Massachusetts on February 4, 1860, and February 10, 1860, by Norman Munson.
 He and his partner, George Goss, were the contractors responsible for filling the Commonwealth’s Back Bay lands.